bkainz/ShaderLabFramework/README.md

 ## TODO:
 - search function in code editor
-- some random bug in the screenshot function
+- conversion of the coordinate frame for OpenGL4 (will not work on Mac etc. at the moment)

 ## Examples implemented using the ShaderLabFramework